Strategoose/gva_publication/publications/nov_2017/reports/templates/markdown/chapter_2.md

 </div>

-This chapter presents UK GVA estimates for each DCMS sector at a headline level.
+This<sup>1</sup> chapter presents UK GVA estimates for each DCMS sector at a headline level.
 All estimates of GVA in this chapter are shown in current prices (i.e. not adjusted for inflation).
 GVA estimates are consistent with the Office for National Statistics National Accounts.
 Where data are not available directly from the Supply and Use tables, the Annual Business Survey (ABS) has been used to allocate GVA within the categories available in the Supply and Use tables.
 Further information on the methodology, including strengths and limitations of this approach, is available in Annex A of the report and the associated  [methodology notes](https://www.gov.uk/government/publications/dcms-sectors-economic-estimates-methodology).

 &nbsp;

-**Summary**
+#### Summary
 In 2017, the contribution of DCMS sectors to the UK economy (GVA) was estimated to be at ???????, or ???????? of UK GVA.
 The GVA of DCMS sectors has grown at a faster rate than the economy as a whole, increasing by ?????? since 2010 (????????? in 2010).
 This compares to an increase of ???????????????? for the UK economy as a whole.